Titolo

 • Operator

-RAO operator clicks on the UserID to view the product details and opens the "General Information" dropdown where information about the certificate with status indication is given:
+and opens the General Information dropdown where information about the certificate with status indication is given:

-RAO operator then clicks on the pen icon next to the "Active" status and selects the new status "Suspended" in the drop-down menu options:
+RAO operator then clicks on the pen icon next to the Active status and selects the new status Suspended in the drop-down menu options:

 Selects the options from those available: